 To make the concept of poisedness empirically tractable, one needs to consider not only the presence of structural availability for an organizational innovation, but also its degree and duration.
-Different social settings will display greater or lesser poisedness for the emergence of particular organizational forms; at the same time, the poisedness of a given setting is temporally bounded and can be thought of as a window that opens for a time and then closes again.
+Different social settings will display greater or lesser poisedness for the emergence of particular organizational forms; at the same time, the availability of a given setting is temporally bounded and can be thought of as a window that opens for a time and then closes again.
 In our case comparison, an initial examination using the concepts of project, biography, template, and skill drew our attention to three decisive macro-level processes with meso-level reverberations: changes in the material environment, the character of civil society, and the organization of expert knowledge and intellectual life.
 Individually, as we have shown, each of these processes supported Britton's efforts to establish a botanical garden.
 These three processes also intertwined supportively with one another, thus affording Britton an exceptionally strong platform for the kind of organization he envisioned.

 The transformation of the natural world during the 19th century at the hands of industrialists and real estate tycoons, many of whom chose to reside in New York, produced fortunes on a scale unimaginable in Hosack's day and at the disposal of private citizens.
 The concomitantly increasing complexity of private industrial, commercial, and financial operations fostered the emergence of a managerial class (Chandler 1977).
 At the same time, specialization and professionalization in the arts and sciences were giving rise to a cadre of experts via graduate training and credentialing. "[C]apital-owning New Yorkers admitted experts and managers to their social networks and cultural institutions because these networks and institutions themselves were central to their economic projects and could not exclude those who played important roles in running factories, merchant houses, and banks" (Beckert 2001, p.
 254).
+The Gilded Age was not only the era in which high culture became a resource for the elite, it was also a period of emergence for a new professional, managerial and intellectual class who did not share the ancestry of the elite but gained access to New York's institutions of cultural capital (Accominotti, Khan, and Storer, 2017).

 These experts would be critical to the creation and management of Gilded Age scientific and cultural institutions.
 Exposed through extensive travel to European history and habits, wealthy New Yorkers sought to create not only private surroundings but also public institutions on a par with those bankrolled by royalty in Europe.
 Some of these institutions responded to meet concerns about wholesome and edifying relaxation opportunities for the leisured and working classes alike.
-And in a related process, the heavy build-up of Manhattan triggered worries about hygiene and aesthetics; the New York Park Association was populated by a number of the same industrialists who had joined together to create the American Museum of Natural History, the Metropolitan Museum of Art, Carnegie Hall, and other Gilded Age institutions.
+And in a related process, the heavy build-up of Manhattan triggered worries about hygiene and aesthetics; the New York Park Association was populated by many of the same industrialists who had joined together to create the American Museum of Natural History, the Metropolitan Museum of Art, Carnegie Hall, and other Gilded Age institutions.
 Finally, the development of Manhattan had also been the source of some of Columbia's good financial fortune, via its many property leases, in the second half of the 19th century.
 The expansion of Columbia from a small college into a complex university, in turn, supported Britton in his project both reputationally and financially.